 WordPress has automatic updates enabled by default.
 This allows WordPress sites to automatically update when minor updates become available.

-For example, if the site is running WordPress 6.6and security updates have been released 6.6.1Then WordPress will automatically install the update.
+For example, if the site is running WordPress 6.6and security updates have been released 6.6.1Then WordPress will install the update automatically.

-However, when WordPress 6.7 When released, the system will ask for an update to be initiated.
+However, when WordPress 6.7 When released, the system will ask for the update to be initiated.

 While automatic updates are important for security, many users are concerned that they may also break their websites and render them inaccessible.